R3Dki/R3Dki/README.md

-I'm just some stoopid(i guess) guy that codes ramdom crap(mostly shitty code).
+I'm some random guy that codes for fun(usually).
-I know some C#, Batch, CSS & PHP(with some SQL knowledge).
+I know Batch, C#(with .NET Framework), HTML, CSS, JavaScript(with Canvas API) & PHP(with a little SQL knowledge).
-I'm interested and want to learn Java, JavaScript, QT GUIs,  Python & Shell.